cabarius/ToyBox/ToyBox/README.txt

     Quest Resolution: 1

 Ver 1.3.4
-    (ArcaneTrixter) Added multipliers for Army Leader Power.
+    Cleaned up the UI for parameterized feats.
+Values now are sorted and the layout is improved Got rid of Max FoV and increased standard max to 5 (ArcaneTrixter) Added multipliers for Army Leader Power.
 Remember that power is squared for most abilities!
 Ver 1.3.3
     Added separate zoom multiplier for cut scenes